ibraheemdev/astra/README.md

 ## How Does It Work?

-Under the hood Astra runs a small evented I/O loop, hands off async I/O sources to hyper and dispatches connections to a scalable worker pool.
+Hyper is built on async I/O and requires it to run correctly, so Astra runs a small evented I/O loop under the hood.
+It dispatches incoming connections to a scalable worker pool, handing off async I/O sources to hyper.
 The difference is that instead of yielding to a userspace runtime like tokio, workers yield to the operating system scheduler.
 This means that services can use standard I/O primitives without worrying about blocking an event loop:

 ```rust
 use astra::{Body, ResponseBuilder, Server};